johnnyw66/saferoads/README.md

 # When I asked the question
 # 'I want to calculate the shortest path in a graph representing distances between nodes.'

 # TODO We need to find all possible routes from start to endpt and find the maxium distance and safety values

+SAFETY_SET = {1, 2, 3, 4} # Useful for asserting that our safety values are within our defined range
+# 1 is the most safe, 4 is the least safe

 class CombinedCost():

     def __init__(self, distance, safety = 0):

-        self.distance = distance
+        assert safety in SAFETY_SET, "Bad Safety Value" self.distance = distance
         self.safety = safety